22 of the best food vendors at Glastonbury and where to find them - from Goan fish curry to £6 pie and chips

 With live music, art, wellness, a cinema and kids' play areas, there's a lot more to this festival than just the bands, and food and drink are definitely not overlooked.

 Dietary requirements are also well catered for, with vegan, veggie and gluten free options plus kids' menus.
-You don't need to break the bank either, as hundreds traders will be taking part in the £6 meal deal.
+You don't need to break the bank either, as hundreds of traders will be taking part in the £6 meal deal.

 Meal deal options could include dishes such as Thai curry and rice, katsu wrap, kids meal and a drink or a breakfast combo.